allIsrailProducts/allIsrailProducts/README.md

 1. Open your preferred web browser.
 2. Navigate to [allisrailproducts.com](https://www.allisrailproducts.com/).
-3. Browse through the categories or use the search bar to find specific products.

 ## Contribution

 We welcome contributions from the community to help improve and expand the database.
 Here’s how you can contribute:

-1. **Report New Products**: If you know of a product not listed, please submit the product details through the "Report a Product" form.
+1. **Report New Products**: If you know of a product not listed, please add the product and raise the PR.

 3. **Provide Feedback**: Help us improve the platform by providing feedback and suggestions.